skip to main |

 High school students have begun to feel the pinch of added testing.
 "Whatever it takes," said Amaria Gorney, a sophomore at Rockefeller Central High.
 "I'd sell a kidney to get a perfect STAT score."

-The Kitsap Sun, today, in utter seriousness:
+The Kitsap Sun, today,

 With all the emphasis on the WASL, some parents might think their children are already taking enough tests in school.